sahilkashyap64/graphqlFirst/README.md

-# graphqlFirst
+# graphqlSecond
-Learning GraphQL with build schema
+Learning GraphQL with makeExecutableSchema